 This warmly spiced, fruit studded Cranberry Orange and Ginger Loaf Cake Recipe is perfect for sharing with family and friends or as a thoughtful gift from the kitchen.
+The loaf keeps at covered at room temperature for two to three days so it’s perfect to have on hand at this busy time of year.
 One of my favourite go-to recipes for the holidays, a slice of Cranberry Orange and Ginger Loaf is perfect with a hot drink for a slightly indulgent breakfast or alongside a cup of tea for dessert or a snack.
-Slices make a lovely addition to a cookie tray or you can wrap a whole loaf loosely in foil and tie it with a ribbon to make a very welcome gift.
-The loaf keeps at covered at room temperature for two to three days so it’s perfect to have on hand at this busy time of year.

 In December 2011, Mary Lenaburg blogged a Glazed Cranberry and Crystallized Ginger Loaf that looked so good it had my mouth watering.
 I adapted the recipe the following year.
 While Mary’s recipe contains lemon, I prefer the combination of cranberry and orange, so I switched out the lemon for fresh orange rind and juice.
 I added buttermilk for flavour and texture and bumped up the ginger spice a bit.

 I have reduced the sugar since I originally published this recipe seven years ago, from 1⅓ cup down to 1 cup.
 By increasing the ginger I’ve still achieved what my many taste testers (family, friends and colleagues) say is a good balance.
 If for some reason you feel the cake needs to be sweeter, by all means bump the sugar up again.

-Definitely more a quick bread style loaf, Cranberry Orange and Ginger Loaf is a cut and come again quick bread that is perfect to have on hand for last minute guests – or just as a treat with a cup of tea on a rainy afternoon.
-We all deserve a treat from time to time!
+Cranberry Orange and Ginger Loaf is a cut and come again quick bread that is perfect to have on hand for last minute guests – or just as a treat with a cup of tea. lices make a lovely addition to a cookie tray or you can wrap a whole loaf loosely in foil or cellophane and tie it with a ribbon to make a very welcome gift.

 Cranberry Orange and Ginger Loaf – Printable Recipe